 Seasonal depression is a thing.
-Every year, without a doubt, I feel it coming on immediately after the excitement of my December birthday and the unavoidable post Christmas let down.
-It hits me hard mid-January and doesn’t let up until the warmer days of Spring, when the sun finally comes out to play.
-It occurs the same time every year, like clockwork.
+Every year, without a doubt, I feel it coming on immediately after the excitement of my December birthday and the unavoidable post-Christmas let down.
+It hits me hard mid-January and doesn’t let up until the warmer days of Spring when the sun finally comes out to play.
+It occurs at the same time every year, like clockwork.
 I got thrown off the first few times it happened to me but then I looked up my symptoms and now have a better understanding of why it happens thanks to blogs that talk about it.
 LuxeLuminous has some great articles on products that can help combat SAD so check it out if you’re like me.

 SAD, or Seasonal Affective Disorder, feels like you’ve got the winter blues.
 I don’t do doctors, unless I feel like I’m dying, so this is totally a self diagnosed mild case.
 I just know me and my body, and my body tells me it LOVES and NEEDS the sun!

 Technically, when my body gets less sunlight, it leads to less serotonin and melatonin being made in my brain (which regulates sleep and mood).
 It throws my biological clock out of sorts.